Joel-Marc/cldwry_hk_2k22/CLI_APP/README.md

 may

-ENTER FILE NAME/s TO SEND WITH SPACE to SEPERATE : test.java hello.png
-ENTER TO USER NAME/s to send to WITH SPACE TO SEPERATE : stan may FILE SHARED  :  test.java
+ENTER FILE NAME/s TO SEND WITH comma to SEPERATE : test.java,hello.png ENTER TO USER NAME/s to send to WITH comma TO SEPERATE : stan,may FILE SHARED  :  test.java
 TRANSFER  :  {'From': 'joe', 'To': 'stan'}
 FILE SHARED  :  hello.png